Soccer-France blames Liverpool, ticket fraud for Champions League trouble | Sports-Games

 The crowd trouble has become a political issue ahead of next month's parliamentary elections and embarrassed France, which hosts the Rugby World Cup in 2023 and Olympic Games in 2024.
 "The images are lamentable, they are disturbing because we can clearly see that we are not prepared for events such as the Olympic Games", said far-left leader Jean-Luc Melenchon on Sunday, while his far-right rival Marine Le Pen called the incident a "humiliation" for France.

-INVESTIGATION Liverpool Chief Executive Billy Hogan had said the club wants a "transparent investigation" by governing body UEFA.
+INVESTIGATION Liverpool Chief Executive Billy Hogan had said the club wanted a "transparent investigation" by governing body UEFA.

 Britain's Johnson was hugely disappointed by how Liverpool fans were treated in Paris, his spokesman said.
 "The footage from the Stade de France this weekend was deeply upsetting and concerning.
 We know many Liverpool fans travelled to Paris in good time ... and we're hugely disappointed by how they were treated," the spokesman said.